xeropresence/AOPP/README.md

 * When interacting with ingame help bots automatically open the text responses they send you
   * Demo here (https://i.imgur.com/8MfB3w0.mp4)
   * Only opens text links when the last message you sent was to the bot
+* Bots will no longer appear in your reply list, /r and shift+r have a use again

 ## Bugs Fixed